philipkiely/corvette/README.md

 }
 ```

-You can do the same if you want to override the default icon configuration
+You can do the same if you want to override the default icon configuration.

 ## Development